Transfer Molding Services

-We at Elastomer Technologies Inc. (ETI) know that if you can’t measure it, you can’t manage it.
-This certainly holds true for manufacturing and producing parts, especially with regard to the cycle time for each unit.
-Reducing the amount of time from the beginning to the end of the manufacturing process allows greater process efficiency which improves throughput and delivery and reduces stress for our customers.
+We at Elastomer Technologies Inc. (ETI) know that reducing the amount of time from the beginning to the end of the manufacturing process allows greater process efficiency which improves cost, throughput and delivery and provides stress relief for our customers.

-For some projects, transfer molding and/or compression molding offers a reliable and cost-effective way to reduce your cycle times.
+For some projects, transfer molding and/or compression molding offers a reliable and cost-effective way to reduce your cycle times and reduce overall project costs.
 Below, we’ve outlined some of the most effective ways to incorporate transfer molding into your production process.

 The Transfer Molding Process

-Transfer molding generally operates by transferring a predetermined amount of a heated polymer substance, or charge, into a heated mold designed for the desired end goal.
-Workers then cool the mold and subsequently release and use the molded part as needed.
+Transfer molding generally operates by transferring a pre-measured amount of a cold material, , into a heated mold designed to make a customer’s part.
+Workers then release the part and trim any excess material from the geometry.

-To begin, workers place a piece of uncured catalyzed rubber into a portion of the mold, although not the portion carrying the needed shape for the final product.
-They then close the mold and force the rubber through a small hole into the mold’s cavity, which is shaped in the form of the desired end product, using hydraulic pressure.
+To begin, workers place a piece of uncured pre-catalyzed rubber into a pot on top of a mold.
+When the mold closes under pressure from a molding press this material in forced through a small hole into the mold’s cavity, which is shaped in the form of the desired end product.
 The molding press holds the mold closed while the rubber cures.
 This process time varies in relation to how quickly the material in the mold cures—often, only a few minutes.

 Advantages of Transfer Molding